xerolinux/xero-catppuccin-git/README.md

 `git clone https://github.com/xerolinux/xero-catppuccin-git && cd xero-catppuccin-git && ./install.sh`

+### Reminder

+Please follow the script instructions and answer some prompts with `y` when asked and select the right option for others.
+You might see a few errors pop up here n there, ignore them and let it do its thing.
+Once script is done your are urged to save any work you are doing and reboot for rice to be loaded and applied.
+Keep in mind that will backup your app settings before applying and overring them with new ones, so please do not report that.
+You have been warned.
+In case of any issues please find us on our [Discord Server](https://discord.gg/Xg6T78ahtK).
+Best of luck !

 ## Script will do the following steps :

 - Create a backup of your ~/.config folder.